 Forward waiver requests to the Director, Defense Procurement and Acquisition Policy, ATTN: OUSD(AT&L) DPAP/ CPIC, 3060 Defense Pentagon, Washington, DC 20301-3060.
-This page intentionally left blank.

 PGI 225.77 -ACQUISITIONS IN SUPPORT OF OPERATIONS IN AFGHANISTAN

 PGI 225.7703 Enhanced authority to acquire products or services from Afghanistan.